Ahmed20150/EasyTravel/README.md

 - **categories**
   - `GET /`: Retrieve all categories from the database.

+- **file**
+  - `POST /upload`: Upload a file and save its metadata to the database.
+  - `DELETE /deleteAll`: Delete all records from the "uploads.chunks", "uploads.files", and "files" collections.
+  - `GET /getbasestring`: Fetch the base64 string of a file based on the provided username.

 ## Tests
 - **Postman Tests:**
   Requests were tested using Postman collections for: